juanluispaz/ts-sql-query/docs/query-runners/additional-query-runners.md

 ```

 ## prisma

+**EXPERIMENTAL**: This implementation emulates the behaviour of the promise-not-so-like object returned by Prisma; but this can be challenging.

 It allows to execute the queries using a [Prisma](https://www.prisma.io) client.
 It supports Prisma 2, Prisma 3 and Prisma 4.